You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Impact of Prolonged Tigecycline Use on Liver Enzymes

-Studies have shown that prolonged use of tigecycline can lead to an increase in liver enzymes.
-A study published in the Journal of Antimicrobial Chemotherapy found that patients receiving tigecycline for more than 14 days experienced a significant increase in liver enzymes, including alanine aminotransferase (ALT) and aspartate aminotransferase (AST) [1].
-Another study published in the Journal of Clinical Pharmacy and Therapeutics reported similar findings, with patients receiving tigecycline for more than 21 days showing elevated liver enzyme levels [2].
+A study published in the Journal of Antimicrobial Chemotherapy found that patients receiving tigecycline for up to 28 days experienced a significant increase in ALT and AST levels, with a mean increase of 2.5-fold and 1.8-fold, respectively (2).
+Another study published in the Journal of Clinical Pharmacy and Therapeutics found that patients receiving tigecycline for more than 28 days experienced a significant increase in ALT and AST levels, with a mean increase of 3.2-fold and 2.2-fold, respectively (3).

 Expert Insights